+Do we need to inform

+parents of a confirmed

+case (or cases) in

+school/college?

-Question Response Do we need to inform parents of a confirmed case in school/college?
-When a case has been confirmed within the school/college, the health protection team will provide you with letters to send to all parents to inform them.
-It is important to keep the specific details of the case confidential so no further details about the person should be provided.
-We will also provide specific letters for children and staff who have been identified as being a contact of the case, providing further details on isolation requirements.
-If there have been several cases over a shorter period, we may provide you with further correspondence for parents.
-If you have any concerns around communication or receive any press enquiries, contact your local health protection team and your local educational team who will be able to support you.
-Do we need to inform parents of suspected case in school/college?
-We do not routinely advise that educational settings inform parents of a suspected case.
+When a case has been confirmed within the school/college, the DfE Helpline (or health protection team if the situation has been escalated or in a complex outbreak situation) will provide you with letters to send to all parents to inform them.
+It is important to keep the specific details of the case/cases confidential so no further details about the person/s should be provided.
+They will also provide specific letters for children and staff who have been identified as being a contact of the case, providing further details on isolation requirements.
+If there have been several cases over a shorter period, they may provide you with further correspondence for parents.

+If you have any concerns around communication or receive any press enquiries, contact your local authority education team who will be able to support you.

+Do we need to inform parents of possible cases in school/college?

+We do not routinely advise that educational settings inform parents of a possible case.
 However, you may still choose to do so based on your local knowledge of your parent body.
-Situations when you may decide it is helpful to inform parents of a suspected case may include when there are high levels of concern or discussion amongst the parent body, if there is media interest or if there are any other complicated factors at play.
-The health protection team and local education team are happy to advise you in this situation and can provide communications support.
-You should take care not to reveal personal details of the suspected case to other parents.
-It is not necessary for any contacts of the suspected case to isolate.
-Only the suspected case's household contacts should isolate until a test result is available.
-If contact with parents is deemed necessary, you may wish to use the template letter in Appendix B of this pack.
-This should be sent from the school or headteacher (not from PHE).
+Situations when you may decide it is helpful to inform parents of a possible case may include when there are high levels of concern or discussion amongst the parent body, if there is media interest or if there are any other complicated factors at play.

+The local authority education team are happy to advise you in this situation and can provide communications support.
+You should take care not to reveal personal details of the possible case to other parents.
+It is not necessary for any contacts of the possible case to self-isolate.
+Only the possible case's household contacts should isolate until a test result is available.
+If contact with parents is deemed necessary, you may wish to use the template letter in Appendix D of this pack.
+This should be sent from the school or headteacher (Not PHE).

 Should we tell Ofsted if we have a confirmed case or outbreak?

-Schools aren't expected to notify Ofsted about suspected or confirmed cases of COVID-19.
+Schools aren't expected to notify Ofsted about possible or confirmed cases of COVID-19.
 Ofsted's role in relation to schools is as an inspectorate (but not regulator, unlike in EY), and it doesn't have a specific role in relation to cases at schools.

-8) Frequently Asked Questions: Early years settings
+8. Frequently Asked Questions: Early years settings